This picture includes Ronnie McDonald, Frank Clement, Lachie Stewart, Jim Brown. Norman Morrison, Dick Wedlock, Colin Falconer and Alistair Blamire

 Bob Adam (Falkirk Victoria Harriers)

 Bob was a regular member of the team in the 1970’s which included such as Willie Day, Willie Sharp, John McGarva and Andy Pender.
-He ran in the Edinburgh to Glasgow relay four times and was also a scoring runner in both District and National championships.
+He ran in the Edinburgh to Glasgow relay four times (winning team bronze in 1976) and was also a scoring runner in both District and National championships.

 Allan Adams (Dumbarton) – see complete profile